A Normal Amount of Rage: Plot

 During a road trip, lawyer Jennifer Walters and her cousin Bruce Banner are intercepted by a Sakaaran spaceship and crash their car.
 Walters, while attempting to get Banner to safety, is accidentally contaminated by his blood when it drips into a wound on her arm, causing her to transform into a Hulk and run away.
 Banner tracks down his cousin and subdues her after she gives into her rage and threatens a group of catcalling men.
 Banner secretly takes his cousin to a private lab in Mexico, where he explains that she shares a special genetic condition with him that allows their bodies to process gamma radiation, explaining how his blood gave her the same powers as him.

 Banner insists that she stay with him until she learns to control her anger and master her abilities as a Hulk.
 Though she is able to effortlessly handle Banner's training regime, Walters rejects becoming a superhero like him, requiring her to abandon her normal life and career.
 She attempts to leave but is stopped by Banner, and the two fight.
 Banner reluctantly accepts Walters' wish to return to her normal life and bids her farewell.
 A few months later, Walters is in court and Titania bursts in and attacks the bailiffs.
-Walters reluctantly transform into She-Hulk, easily beats Titania, and reverting back to normal delivers her closing statement.
+Walters reluctantly transform into She-Hulk, easily beats Titania, and reverting to normal delivers her closing statement.